SystemsApproach/private5g/radio.rst

 interface.
 This approach started with Release 13 of LTE via two complementary technologies: mMTC and NB-IoT (NarrowBand-IoT).
-Both technologies build on a significantly simplified version of LTE—i.e., limiting the numerology and flexibility needed achieve high spectrum utilization—so as to allow for simpler IoT hardware design. mMTC delivers up to 1 Mbps over a 1.4 MHz of bandwidth and NB-IoT delivers a few tens of kbps over 200 kHz of bandwidth; hence the term *NarrowBand*.
+Both technologies build on a significantly simplified version of LTE—i.e., limiting the numerology and flexibility needed to achieve high spectrum utilization—so as to allow for simpler IoT hardware design. mMTC delivers up to 1 Mbps over 1.4 MHz of bandwidth and NB-IoT delivers a few tens of kbps over 200 kHz of bandwidth; hence the term *NarrowBand*.
 Both technologies have been designed to support over 1 million devices per square kilometer.
 With Release 16, both